-GR: 10,11,12, One year (grade weighted), Credit: 1 PREREQUISITE: Must successfully complete both semesters of Spanish Conversation and Composition A or teacher recommendation.
+GR: 10,11,12, One year (grade weighted), Credit: 1PREREQUISITE: Must successfully complete both semesters of Spanish Conversation and Composition A or teacher recommendation.

 This course is a continuation of Conversation and Composition A and is an alternative that some students might choose instead of taking the AP Spanish course.
 Students who take this class are urged to take a language placement test at their future college in order to receive either advanced placement and/or credit towards college graduation.
 The purpose of this course is to continue developing language skills and vocabulary at an advanced level.
 Exclusive use of Spanish for conversational purposes and communication is a top priority.
 A systematic review of all tenses and verb moods is incorporated into the class during the year.
-Vocabulary acquisition is developed through thematic units as well as the use of an online advanced text equivalent of a Level 300 college course.
+Vocabulary acquisition is developed through thematic units as well as the use of many authentic sources.
 (NCAA Core Course)